aplteam/Cider/docs/Cider-API-Syntax.md

 A>
 A> When you trace through your code, or set a stop vector, and have "Pause on Error" in the session's "Threads" menu ticked, any handler associated with those threads will also stop.
 A>
-A> This iomposes a danger because those handlers set a Hold under some circumstances, and depending on your actions this might result in a DEADLOCK: Dyalog would appear to hang until you issue a strong interrupt via the session's system menu item.
+A> This imposes a danger because those handlers set a Hold under some circumstances, and depending on your actions this might result in a DEADLOCK: Dyalog would appear to hang until you issue a strong interrupt via the session's system menu item.

 ## ProcessAlias